metal3-io/baremetal-operator/docs/deploying.md

    the BaremetalHost during the pivoting.

 **Important Note**
-When the baremetal-operator is deployed through metal3-dev-env, this container inherits the following environment variables through configmap:
+When the baremetal-operator is deployed through metal3-dev-env, baremetal-operator container inherits the following environment variables through configmap:

 ```ini